mootools/mootools-more/Docs/Localization/Date.English.US.md

 Class: Date {#Date}
 =====================================

-Contains the messages for [Date.Extras][] in Polish.
-Thanks Oskar Krawczyk for the translation.
+Contains the messages for [Date.Extras][] in English specific to the US.

 ### Usage

-Simply change the language property to *PL*.
+Simply change the language property to *usENG*.

-	MooTools.lang.setLanguage("PL");
+	MooTools.lang.setLanguage("usENG");

 See also: [Date.Extras][] and [MooTools.Lang][]